copperii/coding_sample/README.md

 https://copperi-demo.herokuapp.com/

-(It might take a short while to start up)
+*It might take a short while to start up, due to the Heroku wake up time.*

 Since this is a demo site, user can do more than would normally be allowed.